 The Wyre Forest is a National Nature Reserve and is jointly run by the Forestry Commission and Natural England.
 It is part of an ancient woodland dating back at least as far as the Doomsday Book.
 Today it is managed to provide a variety of habitats, which means the wood is rich in bird, insect and plant life.

-So far this year we’ve visited the Wyre in May when the Pearl Bordered Fritillaries were out and about.
+So far we’ve visited the Wyre in May when the Pearl Bordered Fritillaries were out and about.
 Hopefully we’ll make it back in June and see the Small Pearl Bordered Fritillaries too!
 For more info on our May visit go to: https://toolazytoweed.uk/2016/05/18/out-and-about-wyre-forest/

 If you want to visit the Wyre to see the butterflies, best to park in the Dry Mill Lane carpark (DY12 2BL) and follow the butterfly trails.
 For more information go to: http://westmidlands-butterflies.org.uk/Wyre%20Butterfly%20Trail%203.pdf